steven2358/awesome-generative-ai/README.md

 - [D-ID](https://www.d-id.com/) - Create and interact with talking avatars at the touch of a button.
 - [Colossyan](https://www.colossyan.com/) - Learning & Development focused video creator.
 Use AI avatars to create educational videos in multiple languages.
 - [Fliki](https://fliki.ai/) - Create text to video and text to speech content with ai powered voices in minutes.
+- [Pictory](https://pictory.ai/) - Pictory's powerful AI enables you to create and edit professional quality videos using text.

 ### Animation